-6. Budget, budget justification, and plan for oversight of federal award funds and activities (10 points maximum)
+6. Budget and budget justification (10points maximum)

 - 6.1 You include a clear line-item budget and narrative budget for the federal amount and non-federal amount in the application.
 The budget and budget narrative clearly explain how the funds requested are necessary for the program.
-You include the costs of sending a staff person to attend all required FYSB RHY trainings and meetings.
+You include the costs of sending a staff person to attend the required training and meetings.
 (0-4 points) - 6.2 You detail how much it will cost to run the project.
 You also explain how much additional funding, in addition to the federal funds from this award, is required.
 You describe the source of those funds and how all funds will adhere to federal and programmatic regulations.
 (0-4 points) - 6.3 You describe how you will ensure proper oversight of federal funds and funded activities.
 (0-2 points)